se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 Now that we know what Angular is, let us look at some benefits it has to offer.

-### Benefit 1: Angular provides Good Tooling Services.
+### Benefit 1: Angular Provides Good Tooling Services.

 Angular provides developers with tools that enforce "best practices".
 Let us look at some of these tools.